Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice

 This entails further assumptions on the kernel to ensure that is decreases sufficiently quickly compared to the survival function.
 Furthermore, proving oracle type inequalities necessitates the use of concentration inequalities (\cite{PCO_17}), which apply to sums of independent random variables.
-To that effect, studying the hazard rate estimator as opposed to the density estimator involves introducing an intermediate estimator which is a sum of independent terms and studying the difference between the initial estimator and the intermediate one as is done in \cite{recurrent_event_Bouaziz}.\\ In the following, we present the results for both a pointwise bandwidth selection procedure, where a different bandwidth is selected at each point of estimation, and a global procedure where a single bandwidth is selected for an estimation interval.
+To that effect, studying the hazard rate estimator as opposed to the density estimator involves introducing an intermediate pseudo-estimator which is a sum of independent terms and studying the difference between the initial estimator and the intermediate one as is done in \cite{recurrent_event_Bouaziz}.\\ In the following, we present the results for both a pointwise bandwidth selection procedure, where a different bandwidth is selected at each point of estimation, and a global procedure where a single bandwidth is selected for an estimation interval.